 Grandview Alpaca Fiber Studio

-Alpaca fiber: weaving, felting, and knitting into wearing apparel, rugs throws and more
+Alpaca fiber: weaving, felting, and knitting into wearing apparel, rugs, hand-quilted throws, wall hangings, and more

 Year round by appointment

 Fiber artist Sandy Binder learned to knit years ago when yarn with matching fabrics was all the rage.
 She took up weaving when she was working towards her master’s degree in art education.

 Then Sandy raised alpacas for 19 years on a farm in Missouri, shearing them every spring before the hot days of summer.

 “With all this beautiful fiber, I took up spinning and starting weaving again,” she says.
 “And within the last five years I’ve learned to felt, which is my present passion.”

 Sandy recently relocated to Brown County, IN, but she is still working in alpaca fibers in her home studio there.
 Sandy creates a wide range of items, all from alpaca yarn.
 She knits it into hats with matching scarves.
 She crochets alpaca rugs.
 She hand weaves scarves and throws.
 She felts it and makes ear warmers, teddy bears, boot liners, table trivets and coffee mug coasters.
 She even spins her own yarn.

 “Alpaca fiber is unique and one of the softest fibers in the world,” Sandy explains.
 “It is lightweight, warm, water resistant and allergenic.
 It comes in 22 natural colors!”

 Since there is not enough alpaca fiber produced in the U.S. to warrant mass production, you’ll only find alpaca products made by small producers such as Sandy.

 Sandy gets her ideas for new products by looking around her world and saying to herself, “I think I will try to make this in felt!”
 She also develops new products through experimenting.